jieyunWang0229/photostore-react-practiceproject/README.md

 # A REACT PRCTICE PROJECT

-The appliction is built with react and fire-base dummy back-end.
+The appliaction is built with react and fire-base dummy back-end.
-I built this prpject after i finished one online react course.
-For practice i use the knowledge about functional component, custom react hook, redux and connect data base of react to build the website.
-In addition to this, i use framer-motion to achieve some simple animation effect on website.
+I built this prpject after finished one online react course.
+For practice I use the knowledge about functional component, custom react hook, redux and connect data base of react to build the website.
+In addition to this, I use framer-motion to achieve some simple animation effect on website.

 The application is already deployed with the address https://phzy123.com/.
 The project is designed with the responsive UI layout which can be viewed both on table and phone device.